How to start a car detailing business in 2026: steps, costs, and licenses

 - Compare rates from at least three insurers that specialize in auto service businesses.

-For a fixed location, you will need a space zoned for commercial or light industrial use.
+For a fixed location, you need a space zoned for commercial or light industrial use.
 A single-bay shop requires about 800 to 1,200 square feet.
 When you negotiate a lease, ask about a tenant improvement allowance to help cover the cost of installing proper floor drains.

 Choose your core equipment

-- Pressure Washer (1,500-2,000 PSI): $300 - $700
+- Pressure Washer (1,500-2,000 PSI): $300 to $700

-- Wet/Dry Shop Vacuum: $150 - $300
+- Wet/Dry Shop Vacuum: $150 to $300

-- Dual-Action Polisher: $150 - $400
+- Dual-Action Polisher: $150 to $400

 You can find this equipment and complete starter kits from online suppliers like Autogeek or Detail King.
 These suppliers cater to professionals and do not have high minimum order quantities for most products, which helps manage your initial cash flow.